Collabios Logo

 The parenting niche represents one of the most underrated opportunities in influencer marketing.
 Parent creators command intensely loyal audiences because the parenting experience creates deep emotional connections between creators and followers going through similar life stages.

-Brand spending in the parenting niche has grown 28% year-over-year, driven by categories like baby products, children's education, family travel, home organization, and family-friendly technology.
+Brand spending in the parenting niche has grown steadily year-over-year, driven by categories like baby products, children's education, family travel, home organization, and family-friendly technology.
 The key demographic -- parents aged 28-42 -- has high purchasing power and makes frequent, high-value buying decisions for their households.

 8. Travel and Hospitality